10 Best Ski Resorts near Denver, 2024/25

 The resort is laid out in an easy, hard, hardest manner.
 The farther back you go, the harder the terrain gets.
 Outback Mountain is the domain of strong skiers with a mix of steep cruisers, tree skiing, and knee-crushing moguls.
 North Peak Mountain is a bit more forgiving, with a similar assortment of runs, just not as hardcore.
 Dercum Mountain is for beginner or early intermediate skiers, or for those who just want to cruise easy runs all day long.

-Skiers will notice the big change in the Bergman Bowl, with 16 new runs and a new, shiny high-speed quad chairlift.
-The new chair opens up 555 acres of previously inaccessible terrain and makes getting to gnarly terrain in the Independence and Ericson bowls much easier.
-Another improvement on the mountain is the expansion of the Timber Ridge Lodge to now include more seating and an incredible outdoor deck with Pano-views of the surrounding peaks.
+Skiers will notice the big change in the Bergman Bowl.
+Last season 16 runs and a high-speed quad chairlift were added.
+The chair opens up 555 acres of previously inaccessible terrain and makes getting to gnarly terrain in the Independence and Ericson bowls much easier.
+Another improvement on the mountain is the expansion of the Timber Ridge Lodge, which now includes more seating and an incredible outdoor deck with panoramic views of the surrounding peaks.

 If after exploring all three mountains throughout the day you still want more, night skiing is available.
 Hardcore skiers can also go CAT skiing.